anwin-sanju/Dynamic-Token-Pruning-for-Efficient-CNN-ViT-Processing-on-CAMELYON16-Histopathology-Data/README.md

-# 📁 cnn-vit-camelyon16-token-pruning
+# cnn-vit-camelyon16-token-pruning

-A template repository for the project: **Dynamic Token Pruning for Efficient CNN-ViT Processing on CAMELYON16 Histopathology Data**
+**Dynamic Token Pruning for Efficient CNN-ViT Processing on CAMELYON16 Histopathology Data**

 ---

-## 📄 Description
+## Description

 This repository presents a lightweight, efficient architecture for histopathology image classification on the CAMELYON16 dataset.
 We combine the spatial awareness of Convolutional Neural Networks (CNNs) with the global attention of Vision Transformers (ViTs), guided by a novel **dynamic token pruning strategy**.